 Italy is at the heart of the European Union; the third largest economy in the eurozone.
 It is just behind France in terms of economic size, making up more than 15% of eurozone GDP.
 Yet, it has debts of 2.26 trillion euros, equivalent to 132% of GDP.
 The only other country in the eurozone with a higher debt ratio is Greece.

 In particular, the country’s banks are in a mess: weighed down by bad loans and propped up by the government and the European Central Bank (ECB).
 The Italian banks, in turn, are connected to the banking system across the rest of Europe by a thousand threads.
 What happens in Italy is therefore of grave concern to leaders across the continent.

 At the root of these financial problems is the crisis of Italian capitalism, which has been plagued with low productivity and anaemic growth for decades.

-Instead, the can has been continually kicked down the road by successive Italian governments.
-But now the financial markets and their political representatives in Brussels and Frankfurt are putting their foot down.
+From the point of view of the bosses, there is no room for concessions on this question.
+The financial markets and their political representatives in Brussels and Frankfurt are putting their foot down.
 Risk premiums on government bonds are reaching their limits, threatening to plunge Italy’s entire banking system into a liquidity crisis.
 Yet the coalition’s plan is simple: borrow more!

 Included in this budget are a wage for the unemployed and a roll back of the much-hated pension cuts that were introduced by the previous Democratic Party-led government.